 As for my own noise, I haven’t been putting as much work into finishing up that big bloated magnum-grope-us as I’d like to say I have.
 But I’ll get it finished this year, or else I’ll junk the whole fucking thing and never speak of it again.
 It’s now-or-never time.
 I need to get this elephant out of the room so I can move on to other things.

 And hey, I’m playing a show at the FM lounge on Sunday, backing Travis up, opening for Three Little Birds.
-Instead of a full band show like the last one, it’s just going to be the two of us, which isn’t something that’s happened in a live setting in a while.
-So that should be fun.
+Instead of a full band show like the last one it’s just going to be the two of us this time.
+That hasn’t happened in a live setting in a while.
+Should be fun.